ukhsa-collaboration/snapperdb/README.md

 If the reference is a *de novo* assembly place the original FASTQ files in the reference_genomes directory and it will use them to mask ambiguous mapping regions.
 They need to be of the format $reference_genome.R1.fastq.gz $reference_genome.R2.fastq.gz.
 If you want your variants to be annotated you can add a Genbank file to this directory with the naming convention reference_genome.gb

+We recommend that you *do not* user the default postgres username and password and set up a new user for all your Snapper needs.
+This user will need to be a Superuser to create the database as SnapperDB relies on the Postgres extension INTARRAY.

 To create the database run the command: